Swedish Radio Symphony Orchestra: History

 One of the precursor ensembles to the current orchestra was the Radioorkestern (Radio Orchestra), whose chief conductors included Nils Grevillius (1927–1939) and Tor Mann (1939–1959).
 In 1965, the Radioorkestern was merged with another orchestra from Swedish Radio, the Underhållningsorkestern (Entertainment Orchestra), under the new name of the Swedish Radio Symphony Orchestra.
 Sergiu Celibidache was the newly formed orchestra's first principal conductor, from 1965 to 1971.
 In 1979, the orchestra took up residence at the Berwaldhallen.

 Since 2007, the orchestra's principal conductor is Daniel Harding.
 In September 2009, the orchestra announced the first extension of Harding's contract as principal conductor, through 2012.
 In April 2013, the orchestra announced a second extension of Harding's contract through 2015.
 In October 2018, the orchestra announced the extension of Harding's contract as principal conductor through 2023, along with granting him the new title of konstnärlig ledare (artistic leader).
 In November 2021, the orchestra announced an additional extension of Harding's contract through 2025.
+Harding concluded his tenure with the Swedish Radio Symphony Orchestra at the close of the 2024–2025 season.

 Herbert Blomstedt, principal conductor of the orchestra from 1977 to 1982, now has the title of förste hedersdirigent (first honorary conductor) with the orchestra.
-Valery Gergiev and Esa-Pekka Salonen also hold the title of hedersdirigent (honorary conductor) with the orchestra.
+Valery Gergiev and Esa-Pekka Salonen have held the title of hedersdirigent (honorary conductor) with the orchestra.
 In December 2017, the orchestra announced the appointment of Klaus Mäkelä as its next principal guest conductor, effective with the 2018–2019 season.
-Mäkelä is the youngest-ever appointment to a titled post with the orchestra.
+Mäkelä was the youngest-ever conductor appointment to a titled post with the orchestra.

+In October 2025, the orchestra announced the appointment of Andrés Orozco-Estrada as its next chief conductor, effective with the 2026-2027 season.